Anti-inflammatory diet - what is it about?

 Table of contents

 Diet plays a huge role in both the prevention and management of many diseases.
-Additionally, it supports our quality of life, physical fitness and well-being.
-The anti-inflammatory diet has been gaining popularity recently, but many people do not fully know what it actually is.
+Additionally, it supports our quality of life, physical fitness, and well-being.
+Anti-inflammatory diets have recently gained popularity, but many people don't fully understand what they actually are.
 You will learn everything important about this topic from the article!

-What is very important to us is the division of inflammation into chronic and acute .
-For example: when you suffer a burn at home, acute inflammation is a necessary phenomenon to remove unwanted residues (pathogens, damaged tissue) and appropriate regeneration.
-In an ideal scenario, acute inflammation subsides within a few days or weeks after eliminating the "inflammatory stimulus" (here, a burn).
-In each of our bodies, regardless of our health condition, inflammation is induced in response to various everyday situations (e.g. burns or cuts) - and this is completely fine and normal.
-The problem begins to arise when the inflammatory response is unable to cope with the stimulus(s) and begins to be induced chronically [1].
+What is very important for us is the division of inflammation into chronic and acute.
+For example, if you burn yourself at home, acute inflammation is an absolutely essential phenomenon for removing unwanted remnants (pathogens, damaged tissue) and proper regeneration.
+In an ideal scenario, acute inflammation subsides within a few days to weeks after eliminating the "inflammatory stimulus" (here, the burn).
+In every one of us, regardless of health status, inflammatory states are induced in response to various daily situations (e.g., a burn or a cut) - and this is completely normal.
+The problem begins when the inflammatory response cannot cope with the stimulus/stimuli and becomes chronically induced [1].

-In the drawing above, I have marked acute inflammation in green and chronic inflammation in red to make it easier for you to remember which is a normal and physiological process in the body and which we should actually fear and avoid.
-Inflammatory reactions are involved, among others: immune system cells (macrophages, neutrophils, T lymphocytes) and cytokines, including Interleukin 1, Interleukin 6 and tumor necrosis factor alpha (TNF-a).
+In the figure above, I deliberately marked acute inflammation in green and chronic inflammation in red, to make it easier for you to remember which is a normal and physiological process in the body, and which we should genuinely fear and avoid.
+Inflammatory reactions involve, among others, immune system cells (macrophages, neutrophils, T lymphocytes) and cytokines, including Interleukin 1, Interleukin 6, and tumor necrosis factor alpha (TNF-a).

-When inflammation becomes chronic, the joke ends.
-A number of diseases have been bidirectionally linked to persistent inflammation.
-Therefore, chronic inflammation may be both the cause of the development of a given disease and its symptom.
-Look at the graphic below to see how broad this group of diseases is.
+When inflammatory states become chronic, the joking stops.
+A range of diseases has been bidirectionally linked to persistent inflammation.
+Thus, chronic inflammation can be both the cause of a disease's development and its symptom.
+Look at the graphic below to see how broad this group of ailments is.

-Metabolic syndrome includes, for example, obesity, hypertension, dyslipidemia and diabetes - these are problems that the vast majority of Poles struggle with, so chronic inflammation affects a significant part of the population...
-Remember from this part of the article that persistent inflammation is a strong a risk factor for the development of many diseases, including those that are significantly associated with the risk of death .
+Metabolic syndrome, for example, includes obesity, hypertension, dyslipidemia, and diabetes – these are problems that the vast majority of Poles struggle with, meaning chronic inflammation affects a significant portion of the population… Remember from this part of the article that persistent inflammation is a strong risk factor for the development of many diseases, including those significantly linked to the risk of death.

-Many factors contribute to the maintenance of chronic inflammation, most often of low severity, including [3]:
+Many factors contribute to the persistence of chronic inflammatory states, often of low intensity, including [3]:

 • chronic stress,